jannikbach/deformable_dataset/README.md

     ```
     ./SimulationFramework/install.sh
     ```
     - During the installation you will be asked if you want to install Mujoco 2.1 Support.
-You can skip that since we only use pybullet
+You can skip that since we only use `pybullet`.
     - For detailed installation instructions, refer to the ```/SimulationFramework/doc/01_installation.md```.

 2. **Generate Dataset**: